-Off-gassing is the release of volatile organic compounds (VOCs) from materials into the surrounding air.
-It happens when chemical compounds in a product evaporate or sublimate at room temperature, releasing them into the air you breathe.
-It is invisible and often odorless at low concentrations, which is why independent certification — not smell — is the only reliable way to assess it.
+Off-gassing is the release of volatile organic compounds (VOCs) from materials into the air you breathe.
+It happens when chemical compounds in a product evaporate at room temperature.
+It is invisible and often odorless at low concentrations — which is why independent certification, not smell, is the only reliable way to assess it.

 Why Mattresses Are a Particular Concern